Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 # Execute the managed queries

 Once the queries have been predefined, they can be executed.
-When executing a query, the query results can be downloaded in CSV or XML format, latter also shown as preview.
+When executing a query, the query results can be downloaded in CSV or XML format, the latter also shown as preview.

 Depending on the options that have been enabled in the query, a query can be executed authenticated or unauthenticated.

 Moreover, the managed queries may only be executed by users who have been granted the applicable access rights.
 For detailed information, see [Manage the user rights](../Integration/05_ManageUserRights.md).

-     > [Info] In case a query is marked for *Public Download* execution rights cannot be restricted to specific user groups.
+> [Info] In case a query is marked for *Public download*, execution rights cannot be restricted to specific user groups.